-When VFR only pilots continue flight into instrument meteorological conditions the usual results are spatial disorientation of the pilot and loss of control of the aircraft from which recovery is almost impossible.
+When VFR only rated pilots continue flight into instrument meteorological conditions the usual results are spatial disorientation of the pilot and loss of control of the aircraft from which recovery is almost impossible.
 This is a serious hazard for pilots without a current instrument rating.

 Non instrument rated pilots have only a few hours of training under the hood in their logbooks, usually enough to qualify for their PPL or CPL license but in most cases that experience was obtained was years ago.
-Relying on that can be deadly within minutes of entering IMC conditions.
+Relying on ancient experience can be deadly within minutes of entering IMC conditions.

 Low ceilings and reduced visibilities kill more pilots than thunderstorms, icing and turbulence (source: AOPA).
 This is due to the low experience level in IMC by VFR only pilots.
 Without visual clues in IMC, these pilots begin to rely on body motion and gravity sensors.
-The result is a confusing strugle between believing the instruments and what the body is telling the pilot (seat of the pants).
-With a deadly outcoming, usually.
+The result is a confusing struggle between believing the instruments and what the body is telling the pilot (seat of the pants).
+With a deadly outcome, usually.

 Flying in IMC during the winter season or above freezing levels could mean aircraft icing.
 You will need an aircraft with de- or anti-icing equipment for known icing conditions.
 Wing profiles (lift) will be disturbed by ice and stall speeds and aircraft weight will increase.
+A recipe for disaster.

 Most countries do not allow homebuilt experimental aircraft to fly IFR or under IMC conditions unless strict rules were obeyed and inspections performed when these aircraft were under construction.